ssardina-planning/allegro-composition/README.md

 2. The **search-based technique** implemented by Thomas Stroder and Maurice Pagnucco as a proof-of-concept for their IJCAI'09 article:

-    * Thomas Ströder, Maurice Pagnucco.
+    * Thomas Stroder, Maurice Pagnucco.
 [Realising Deterministic Behavior from Multiple Non-Deterministic Behaviors](http://www.ijcai.org/Proceedings/09/Papers/159.pdf).
 IJCAI 2009: 936-941

 This README outlines the basic steps to run the ALLEGRO system.
 The distribution contains both the binary and the source code.
 An example has been included, in the examples folder, which can serve as a sample to create new problems.
 A testbed is also provided under `extras/testbed` to run with JAPEX benchmarking system.